Flexible Low-Rank Statistical Modeling with Side Information: Data Examples

-Our second example is of a more nonparametric flavor.
+Our second example is of a more nonparametric flavor and involves real data.
 We begin with 200 noisy functions measured at 256 equally spaced frequency points, representing measured log-periodograms of several phonemes spoken by various subjects.
 This data set was analyzed by \citet{hastie1995penalized} to demonstrate a variant of discriminant analysis with smoothness penalty applied.

 We artificially construct a sparsely-observed data set by sampling each curve at 26 random points, and set ourselves the objective of reconstructing the functions based on these relatively few samples, exploiting smoothness and a low-rank assumption about the curves.